HOW BIG COMPANIES AND BANKS CAN FEEL FREE TO ABUSE THEIR CUSTOMERS, AND IN MOST CASES NOT FEAR RETRIBUTION

 Fortunately I have occasion to travel to California, and so I filed a summons in Orange County, California, and served the bank.
 I planned a trip around the court date.
 The Judge threw the book at the bank, and awarded me $5,000.
 But that did not help.
 Although a small claims judge can award money damages, he cannot issue rulings to force the bank to undo what they did.
 The bank subsequently appealed, and at that appeal (my second trip) I settled, giving back the $5,000, but getting the bad marks removed.

 This situation requires a change to the national credit law (the FCRA) which would set the venue of a consumer trial in the consumer’s home state, if the transaction was an internet transaction, as mine was.
 If not, the big thieving entities can abuse as they see fit, knowing that few, like me, would travel to sue them where they reside.
 I am glad I did, but I pity those who haven’t the means to do what I did.
 They would be stuck.
 If the bank has to travel to the consumer’s venue, they will be much more inclined to settle.

 Representing one’s self is not as difficult as it may seem.
 The courts today have definite rules for those who represent themselves.
 For those not so inclined, I would urge community action groups to set up a legal advice department, which could be staffed with volunteer paralegals, not lawyers, to help the small guy fight back.
 Also, the law regarding venue definitely has to be defined and changed in the favor of the consumer.

-I understand that the upcoming Justizz website will not only assist consumers in writing demand letters, filing legal actions, and have a legislative platform for laws that need to be made, changed or altered in favor of the consumer in cases such as mine.
+I understand that the Justizz website will assist consumers in writing demand letters, filing legal actions, and have a legislative platform for laws that need to be made, changed or altered in favor of the consumer in cases such as mine.